 At Manipal Hospitals, just as we take pleasure in bringing new and precious lives into the world, we also take pride in our team of compassionate paediatric cardiologists and trained counsellors, who take on the huge responsibility of revealing the details of the delicate condition to the neonate’s parents.

 Counselling is an essential and significant part of our ethos.
 Through gentle and skilled counselling, the cardiologist in addition to her/his diagnostic calibre will require to influence the parents to accept the reality and focus on the baby’s singular care and development.
+Book an appointment at Manipal for Best Cardiac Treatment

 Congenital heart disease can manifest itself in various ways in each individual.
 This is the reason it is pertinent for the treating paediatric cardiologists and physicians to be part of Manipal Hospital’s all-time counselling culture, from diagnosing the anomalies before birth and monitoring and caring for the patients from birth till adulthood.